qodesmith/create-new-app/README.md

 # Create New App &middot; [![npm version](https://badge.fury.io/js/create-new-app.svg)](https://badge.fury.io/js/create-new-app)

 Create full-stack React applications!
-All the tech you've come to know and love - React, Redux, Express, & MongoDB.
+All the tech you've come to know and love - React, Express, & MongoDB.
 Use some, use none, but _always_ use React ;)

 ## The Why

 You want to make apps.
 You want to make apps with [React](https://reactjs.org/).
 Excellent choice.

-[Create React App](https://github.com/facebookincubator/create-react-app) is awesome, no doubt, ~~but you find yourself constantly tweaking files to get [SCSS](http://sass-lang.com/) included.~~ And wouldn't you know it?
-Your app needs an API - so you look to [Express](https://expressjs.com/).
+[Create React App](https://github.com/facebookincubator/create-react-app) is awesome, no doubt, but your app needs an API - so you look to [Express](https://expressjs.com/).
 Heck, you might _already have_ an API!
 But how to integrate it?
 And to top it off, you like using JavaScript up and down the stack, so your persistence layer is [MongoDB](https://mongodb.github.io/node-mongodb-native/).
 But CRA doesn't give you all of this out of the box.
 What's a developer to do?

 **[Create New App](https://github.com/qodesmith/create-new-app)**, _that's_ what you do!

 It's just like CRA but with full stack options - and more!
-You get a [Webpack](https://webpack.js.org/configuration/) development server, a build which ties all-the-things together, and a custom SCSS utility library named [Sassyons](https://github.com/qodesmith/sassyons).
-Optionally include [React Router](https://reacttraining.com/react-router/), [Redux](https://redux.js.org/), [Express](https://expressjs.com/), and [MongoDB](https://mongodb.github.io/node-mongodb-native/).
+You get a [Webpack](https://webpack.js.org/configuration/) development server, a build which ties all-the-things together, the fancy new [React Fast Refresh](https://medium.com/javascript-in-plain-english/what-is-react-fast-refresh-f3d1e8401333), and a custom SCSS utility library named [Sassyons](https://github.com/qodesmith/sassyons) - atomic CSS anyone?
+Optionally include [React Router](https://reacttraining.com/react-router/), [Express](https://expressjs.com/), and [MongoDB](https://mongodb.github.io/node-mongodb-native/).
 Don't need some of the goodies included?
 No worries!
 A few CLI flags and you're off to the web development races with whatever it is you _do_ need.
 No ejecting either.
 Everything is set up for you, loaded with comments and links, and ready for your tweaking - or not.
 You're gonna like this.
 I promise.

 ## Installation